Saturday, January 19, 2013

 Question: Who is the least saint?

 You and I are the least saints.
 We are able to receive as much revelation as we can prepare for.
-The topic we need to understand of this game is one that we need to understand or we really will be in spiritual jeopardy and that is how to prepare to receive revelation.
+The topic of this game is one that we need to understand or we really will be in spiritual jeopardy!
+That topic is how to prepare to receive revelation.

 Answer: In 1991, he said, “No one of us can survive in the world of today, much less in what it soon will become, without personal inspiration.”
 (Conference, Oct ’91)